a-tuyen/habitgotchi/README.md

 1. Open two terminal window/tabs
 2. In one terminal, `cd` into `react-front-end`.
 Run `npm install` or `yarn` to install the dependencies.
 Then run `npm start` or `yarn start`, and go to `localhost:3000` in your browser.
 3. In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.
+4. To set up the database, create an `.env` file in the `express-back-end` folder by copying the `.env.example` file.
+Put in the URL from ElephantSQL.
-4. Congratulations, you've set up HabitGotchi!
+5. Congratulations, you've set up HabitGotchi!

 ## Dependencies
 React Front-end: